ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models

-\paragraph{Hyperparameter Analysis.} We analyze the sensitivity of \ours\ to its two hyperparameters $m$ (number of perturbations) and $h$ (step size) on the POPE benchmark (Fig.~\ref{fig:hyperparam}).
-Performance is consistently stable across a wide range: accuracy remains highly consistent as $m$ varies from 16 to 160 and is similarly insensitive to $h$ over $[1\text{e-}4,1]$.
-We adopt $m=64$ to reduce variance at negligible cost, and fix $h=0.01$ for all experiments, thereby eliminating the need for task-specific tuning.
+We analyze the sensitivity of \ours\ to its two hyperparameters $m$ (number of perturbations) and $h$ (step size) on the POPE benchmark (Fig.~\ref{fig:hyperparam}).
+Performance is stable across a wide range: accuracy remains consistent for $m=16$–$160$ and is similarly insensitive to $h$ over $1\text{e-}4$–$1$.
+We adopt $m=64$ to reduce variance at negligible cost, and fix $h=0.01$ for all experiments, eliminating the need for task-specific tuning.

 \paragraph{Revisiting Token Importance: Sensitivity vs. Attention vs. Diversity.} We compare our zeroth-order sensitivity metric against two main categories of training-free baselines: attention-based and diversity-based.
 For the attention-based methods, we implement two variants: (1) a text-visual (T2V) approach using attention scores after layer 3, following FastV~\citep{FastV}, and (2) a visual-visual (V2V) approach like VisionZip~\citep{visionzip} that averages token attention scores.
 For the diversity-based pruning, we implement the max-min feature diversity selection from DivPrune~\citep{Divprune}.